 18 Sunscreen Mistakes You Don’t Realize You’re Making

-Learn easy fixes that will protect your skin from skin cancer and signs of aging.
+Dermatologists share the most common sunscreen mistakes people make, along with easy fixes that protect against skin cancer and signs of aging.

 Mistake: You only apply sunscreen when you know you’ll be outside

 “Sunscreen should be part of your daily routine 365 days a year.
 The number-one mistake I see is people using sunscreen only when they go to the beach or spend time outside,” says Cheryl Gustafson, MD, chief dermatology resident at Emory University and spokesperson for the Skin Cancer Foundation.
 The sun’s rays can still reach your skin, for example, while you drive or sit by a window.
-Case in point: A recent University of Washington study found that more than half of cases of melanoma and Merkel cell carcinoma (two deadly types of skin cancer) occurred on the left side of the body—the side more exposed to UV light when driving.
-(In Australia, where cars drive on the opposite side of the street, research has found skin cancer is more common on the right side of the body).
+Case in point: A study published in the Journal of the American Academy of Dermatology found that more than half of cases of melanoma and Merkel cell carcinoma (two deadly types of skin cancer) occurred on the left side of the body—the side more exposed to UV light when driving.
+(In Australia, where cars drive on the opposite side of the street, research has found skin cancer is more common on the right side of the body.)
 To get in the habit of applying sunscreen every day, Dr. Gustafson suggests finding a body and facial moisturizer that contains at least SPF 15.
 Apply it daily after you shower.
-Got sunburned accidentally?
-Give one of these sunburn home remedies a try.

 Mistake: You assume applying a high SPF means you can spend more time in the sun